WebDevStudios/custom-post-type-ui/readme.txt

 == Changelog ==

 = 1.1.2 =
+* Change export value to plural label for taxonomies

 = 1.1.1 =
 * Re-add post type and taxonomy select buttons and only display for non-js users.